EllyLoel/ellyloel.com/src/content/now.md

 I also did a presentation on the future of CSS, covering what new things are usable now and what will be usable soon™.

-I'm looking into building a component library with [WebC](https://github.com/11ty/webc), though one of the key useage situation will be in WordPress so I need to figure out how/when to run the compile step.
+I'm looking into building a component library with [WebC](https://github.com/11ty/webc), though one of the key usage situation will be in WordPress so I need to figure out how/when to run the compile step.

 ## October, 2022